 In this paper, we seek a principled approach for learning over neural weight spaces.
 We ask: \textit{"What neural architectures can effectively learn and process neural models that are represented as sequences of weights and biases?"}

 The study of learning in neural weight spaces is still in its infancy.
-Few pioneering studies \citep{eilertsen2020classifying, unterthiner2020predicting, schurholt2021self} used generic architectures such as fully connected networks and attention mechanisms to predict model accuracy or hyperparameters.
-Even more recently, three papers have partially addressed the question in the context of INRs \citep{dupont2022data, xu2022signal, anonymous2023deep}.
-Unfortunately, it is not clear if and how these approaches could be applied to other types of neural networks because they make strong assumptions about the dimension of the input domain or the training procedure.
+Few pioneering studies \cite{eilertsen2020classifying, unterthiner2020predicting, schurholt2021self} used generic architectures such as fully connected networks and attention mechanisms to predict model accuracy or hyperparameters.
+Even more recently, three papers have partially addressed the question in the context of INRs \cite{dupont2022data, xu2022signal, luigi2023deep}.
+Unfortunately, it is unclear if and how these approaches could be applied to other types of neural networks since they make strong assumptions about the dimension of the input domain or the training procedure.

 It remains an open problem to characterize the principles for designing deep architectures that can process the weights of other deep models.
-Traditional deep models have been designed to process data instances with well-understood structures like fixed-sized tensors or sequences.
-In contrast, the weights of deep models live in spaces with a very different structure, which is still not fully understood \citep{hecht1990algebraic,chen1993geometry,brea2019weight,entezari2021role}.
+Traditional deep models were designed to process data with well-understood structures like fixed-sized tensors or sequences.
+In contrast, the weights of deep models live in spaces with a very different structure, which is still not fully understood \cite{hecht1990algebraic,chen1993geometry,brea2019weight,entezari2021role}.